All Episodes

 It'll be the best money I ever lost.

-How much how much did you bet?
+How much did you bet?

-Fifty bucks.
+50 bucks.

 Yeah.

-Well, that's not insignificant amount.
+Well, that's not an insignificant amount.

-No, because I'm so sure of it, and it's uh it's scaring the daylights out of me, but I really believe Well, let me ask you this.
+No, because I'm so sure of it, and it's scaring the daylights out of me.

-If if one of the presidential candidates on the campaign trail actually went on television and started ripping Pelosi over the coals, would that affect you?
+If one of the presidential candidates on the campaign trail actually went on television and started ripping Pelosi over the coals, would that affect you?

-And that uh we have an active party trying to undermine anything the president is trying to do.
+It's going around him, and it's causing us or our enemy to see that we are not a unified country and that we have an active party trying to undermine anything the president is trying to do.

 I find it very frustrating.

-When you say you want emotion, you want leadership, and uh the American people respond to it.
+And the American people respond to it.

 You just have to be, excuse me, have to be very patient for it.

-Thanks much for your time.
+Thanks so much for your time.

 This is Kelly in Plymouth, Indiana.